Skip to content

 python3 -c "import secrets; print(secrets.token_hex(32))"

 Without SECRET_ENCRYPTION_KEY, secrets are encrypted with an ephemeral key that changes on restart — making stored secrets permanently unrecoverable.
 Always set this in production.
+The djinn setup wizard generates this automatically.

 Internal Token (ENGINE_INTERNAL_TOKEN)